Pokrt/dleap_tutorial/basics/hello_world.md

-# Create and deploy a simple app.
+# Create and deploy your first app

 Domino Leap cann be used to create complex web forms which are called **Applications**.
 This is the smallest app: